9th December, 2021

-In fact, there is no reference at all to the roles of fire marshal or fire warden in the Regulatory Reform (Fire Safety) Order 2005 (RRFSO), which places fire safety duties on organisations in England and Wales.
+There is no reference at all to the roles of the fire marshal or fire warden in the Regulatory Reform (Fire Safety) Order 2005 (RRFSO), which places fire safety duties on organisations in England and Wales.
 What the RRFSO does require, is for the responsible person to nominate sufficient numbers of competent people within the organisation to assist with fire safety duties.

 15.—(1) The responsible person must— [...]

 The duties these nominated people will need to assist with include firefighting and fire detection, evacuation, and provide fire safety assistance.

 If you are working in a smaller business or site, you will most likely have one or the other name in use for your fire safety assistance personnel.
+The roles are combined.